suprabhatgurrala/max_diff_elo_rater/README.md

     `export FLASK_ENV=development`
 3. Input your list of items you want to rank in `items.csv`
-4. The app will be running at `localhost:5000`
+4. Run the app using `flask run`.
+The app will be running at `localhost:5000`